ErikLeBlansch/WeatherIndex/README.md

 - umap-learn

 ## Usage
-Prepare the Data:
-1. Place all raw KNMI weather data files in the Data_KNMI folder.
+1. Prepare the Data: Place all raw KNMI weather data files in the Data_KNMI folder.
-2. Run the Clustering Analysis:
-3. Execute the clustering_analysis.py script to process the data and perform clustering analysis.
+2. Run the Clustering Analysis: Execute the clustering_analysis.py script to process the data and perform clustering analysis.
+3. Read the estimated eps value from the "K-Nearest Neighbors Distance" plot and enter into the console prompt. ( eps = 2.75 used for provided KNMI_Data )
 4. View Results: The clustering results and weather index rankings are saved in the weather_clusters.csv file.
 Visualizations of the clustering results using PCA, t-SNE, and UMAP are displayed as plots.

 ## Results